-20. There is a general recognition across most U.S. law enforcement agencies that face recognition is not reliable on its own to produce a positive identification.
+25. There is a general recognition across most U.S. law enforcement agencies that face recognition is not reliable on its own to produce a positive identification.
 Most law enforcement agencies consider a face recognition match to be an investigative lead only, meaning that the identification produced by a face recognition search must be confirmed by additional investigation.
 What constitutes sufficient additional investigation is not defined by most agencies, however, meaning there is a high degree of variability in how much weight is placed on a face recognition match.

-21. The way the results of a face recognition search are presented to the investigating officer or to a witness also may suffer from confirmation biases in favor of finding a match, skewing the investigation towards merely certifying, rather than independently corroborating, what the face recognition system proposed as a match.
-Examples from law enforcement practice include the following, sometimes in combination:
+26. The way the results of a face recognition search are presented to the investigating officer or to a witness also may suffer from confirmation biases in favor of finding a match, skewing the investigation towards merely certifying, rather than independently corroborating, what the face recognition system proposed as a match.
+Real-world examples from law enforcement practice that would suffer from bias or otherwise not be a reliable way to independently verify a face recognition search result include: